Prime Times to Start a Private Foundation

 Once the foundation has been incorporated, it must apply to the IRS for recognition as a tax-exempt charity.
 This recognition enables the foundation to call itself a 501(c)(3) charity and to receive tax-deductible contributions from its donors.
 (As explained in What is a Private Foundation, private foundations typically derive all of their financial support from a single individual, family, or corporation.
 Although not prohibited from doing so, private foundations do not typically engage in fundraising.)
 It also exempts the foundation from having to pay federal tax on its income.

-For tips on successful completion, read Form 1023: A Potential Trap for the Unwary
+For tips on successful completion, read Form 1023: Proceed with Caution.

 Why Foundation Source Should Set Up Your Foundation